 We work in environments which go from one extreme to another, whether it be the passing of seasons and varying weather, or regular changes in temperature and humidity due to industrial process needs.
-Swelling and contraction of insulation can vary, reducing the effectiveness of the protection the covering provided.
+Water leakage into the insulation, or through the fireproofing will inevitably start to corrode the pipe.

-Russell NDE’s bracelet probe is an effective, non-destructive inspection tool.
-Corrosion is rapidly detected in real time at speeds up to 5 meters/minute through insulation (up to 6.35cm/2.5” thick), fireproofing, and aluminum and stainless-steel jackets.
+Russell NDE’s bracelet probe is the most effective, non-destructive inspection tool to detect CUI.
+Corrosion is rapidly detected in real time at speeds up to 5 meters/minute through insulation (up to 7.6mm/3.0” thick), fireproofing, aluminum and stainless-steel jackets.

-Once corrosion has been detected, you can repair your pipes, tanks and vessels before significant leakage requires a larger capital outlay to repair or replace, incurring possible delays in production and loss of revenue.
+Once corrosion has been detected, you can repair your pipes, tanks and vessels before leakage oddurs requiring a larger capital outlay to repair or replace, incurring possible injuries, loss of production and revenue.

 Contact Russell NDE today.
 We’ll be happy to work out an inspection plan that suits you needs.